ibm-cloud-docs/watsonxdata/exec_inspect_optimizer.md

       ```
       {: codeblock}

    b.
-Create an SQL file and export the file path to LH_SANDBOX_DIR.
-For example, with file name sql-files.
+Create an SQL file and export the file path to `LH_SANDBOX_DIR`.
+For example, with file name `sql-files`.

       ```bash
       export LH_SANDBOX_DIR=<path to sql-files>
       ```
       {: codeblock}

    c.
 Get the list of engine names and choose the one to be used.
-For example with engine name engine1.
+For example with engine name `engine1`.
       ```bash
       ./manage-engines --op=list
       export engine_name=engine1